hvihvi/glnt/README.md

 # Features

-## Should have properly formatter commit message
+## Should have properly formatted commit message

-Checks if the commit message has the right format:
+- Checks if the commit message has the right format:

   - Line separator between header and body

   - Character lenght per line of header and/or body

-Checks if the commit message contains tags (for example should contain related jira issue "#JIRA-123")
+- Checks if the commit message does not contain tags (for example should not contain "WIP")

-Checks if the commit message does not contain tags (for example should not contain "WIP")
+- TODO: Checks if the commit message contains tags (for example should contain related jira issue "#JIRA-123")

-`//TODO: ` Add more rules based on good practices such as those listed in (https://chris.beams.io/posts/git-commit/) (https://github.com/torvalds/subsurface-for-dirk/blob/master/README.md#contributing)
+- TODO: Add more rules based on good practices such as those listed in (https://chris.beams.io/posts/git-commit/) (https://github.com/torvalds/subsurface-for-dirk/blob/master/README.md#contributing)

 ## Should have tests

-Checks if the diff in a commit has code modifications.
+- Checks if the diff in a commit has code modifications.
 If so, it should also have test modifications, or a justification for not having tests in the commit message.

 You can define the code files and test files in the .gintrc file (`//TODO`, currently hardcoded in src/config/config.js)